Corrosion of structural steel

 (Steel) + (Oxygen) + (Water) = Hydrated ferric oxide (Rust)

 However, after a period of time, polarisation effects such as the growth of corrosion products on the surface cause the corrosion process to be stifled.
 New, reactive anodic sites may be formed thereby allowing further corrosion.
 In this case, over long periods, the loss of metal is reasonably uniform over the surface, and this is usually described as 'general corrosion'.
-A schematic representation of the corrosion mechanism is shown (right).
+A schematic representation of the corrosion mechanism is shown (above right).

 The corrosion process requires the simultaneous presence of water and oxygen.
 In the absence of either, corrosion does not occur.